 Attractive Ash Flooring

-Let’s all say a big hello and a welcome back to ash (also known as grey) flooring.
+Let’s all say a big hello and a welcome back to white oak or ash flooring.
 This type of flooring is so on trend for this year, and it seems to be taking over many home interiors across the world.
 It offers versatility and a traditional element while simultaneously adding a modern twist.
 It’s a charming and calming colour that is ideal for modern spaces.